Autism Resource Center

 • Discharge or transition plan that outlines discharge criteria and transitional services once ABA treatment is complete

-Your ABA provider will submit the proposed treatment plan to Lucet for a benefit coverage determination.
-Lucet will review the proposed plan to verify that the requested services are medically necessary.
-Lucet will complete our review within 15 days of receiving all required information.
+Your ABA provider will submit the proposed treatment plan to New Directions for a benefit coverage determination.
+New Directions will review the proposed plan to verify that the requested services are medically necessary.
+New Directions will complete our review within 15 days of receiving all required information.
 We then notify your ABA provider of the results of our review by letter or fax.
 We’ll send you a letter with the same information.

 What happens after a treatment plan is authorized?